top of page

 Bottom Line

 Keyshawn Hall is a skilled, physically imposing scorer who can create his own shot and finish inside.
 His combination of size, touch, and versatility makes him an intriguing offensive talent, but questions remain about his defensive consistency, foot speed, and positional fit at the next level.
-If he returns to UCF, he’ll be one of the top returning scorers in the Big 12, but age could become a factor in his draft stock.
-Whether he declares this year or next, Hall is a prospect worth monitoring.
+Also, worth mentioning that he will be 23 years old by the 2026 NBA Draft.

 bottom of page